In Montgomery’s long neglected east county, a new map stirs hope for stronger representation

 Without adequate infrastructure in the east, public and private investment streamed west.
 Some living in more rural parts of east county preferred this, lobbying against urban development in their area and opposing plans for the Metro Red Line to come through the east.
 As affordable housing continued to draw new households, driving a dramatic demographic shift in east county, some residents pushed back against proposed developments that would attract what they called “undesirables.”

-For Fatmata Barrie, 49, this legacy was precisely why she wanted to represent east county
+For Fatmata Barrie, 49, this legacy was precisely why she wanted to represent east county.

 “Happy Friday everyone!”
 Barrie said as she waved at her phone one recent afternoon.
 Originally from Sierra Leone, she was on one of her walks around White Oak, speaking live on Facebook to people she had met since moving to a rental apartment here in 2002.
 If elected, she would be the first Muslim to sit on the council.

 “All the stuff you hear about White Oak?
-Yeah, we have our concerns,” Barrie said, raising her voice above the noise of traffic on route 29.
+Yeah, we have our concerns,” Barrie said, raising her voice above the noise of traffic on Route 29.
 “But we love it here!”

 An attorney by trade, Barrie met many of her neighbors by taking on their immigration cases pro-bono or canvassing for at-large council member Will Jawando (D).
-She understands what residents mean when they say they want to see development without gentrification, she said, or when they say they don’t like gang activity in their apartment complexes but don’t want to be overpoliced either.
+She understands what residents mean when they say they want to see development without gentrification, she said, or when they say they do not like gang activity in their apartment complexes but do not want to be overpoliced either.
 In May 2020, Barrie watched from her window as a Black man, Finan Berhe, was brought away in a stretcher after being killed by a Montgomery police officer.

 Finished with her Facebook Live, Barrie continued walking, snapping pictures with friends she came across and street corners that needed stop signs.